soffes/blog/published/2008-08-24-yay-for-rss-and-kohana/yay-for-rss-and-kohana.markdown

 ---
-title: Yay For RSS and Kohana
-categories: meta development web php
+tags:
+- meta
+- development
+- web
+- php
 ---

+# Yay For RSS and Kohana

 So I just put together some code real quick for building my RSS feed.
 I think I am finally going to make my own engine in [Kohana](http://kohanaphp.com) like I've talked about for so long.